 - must take back WPBAs free of charge from consumers at 'conveniently located appropriate facilities' at all reasonable times, at all sales outlets, even if no new battery is purchased.
 However, the retailer is not required to take back leaking batteries or quantities in excess of 5kg of WPBAs from any one person at one time.
-Retailers are prohibited from offering any discount on batteries to avoid the take-back obligations - must not transfer WBAs except those integrated into EEE to any party except the producer (or a collector acting on behalf of the producer) or an approved body; if registered in their local authority's register of distributors, the retailer may also deposit the collected waste at a civic amenity facility. - must register by 15 September 2008 with their local authority's register of distributors, unless a) they are already registered as EEE distributors; or b) they store less than 250 kg of WPBAs; or c) they are registered with a compliance scheme representing retailers (which both collective schemes do).
-The distributor registration must also be renewed annually by 31 January. - Distance sellers must place a visible and legible notice on their website, voice telephony services or other media from 16 September 2008 indicating that they will take back WBAs free of charge in Ireland and giving address details of the take-back location must establish a register of distributors within their functional area by 1 September 2008.
+Retailers are prohibited from offering any discount on batteries to avoid the take-back obligations - must not transfer waste portable batteries except those integrated into EEE to any party except the producer (or a collector acting on behalf of the producer) or an approved body; if registered in their local authority's register of distributors, the retailer may also deposit the collected waste at a civic amenity facility. - must register by 15 September 2008 with their local authority's register of distributors, unless a) they are already registered as EEE distributors; or b) they store less than 250 kg of WPBAs; or c) they are registered with a compliance scheme representing retailers (which both collective schemes do).
+The distributor registration must also be renewed annually by 31 January.